-Selection of appropriate life cycle model for a project: Selection of proper lifecycle model to complete a project is the most important task.
-It can be selected by keeping the advantages and disadvantages of various models in mind.
-The different issues that are analyzed before selecting a suitable life cycle model are given below :
+Selection of appropriate existence cycle model for a venture: Selection of right lifecycle model to finish a project is the most vital assignment.
+It may be decided on via maintaining the benefits and drawbacks of diverse models in mind.
+The unique troubles that are analyzed earlier than choosing a appropriate lifestyles cycle model are given beneath :

 - Characteristics of the software to be developed: The choice of the life cycle model largely depends on the type of the software that is being developed.
 For small services projects, the agile model is favored.
 On the other hand, for product and embedded development, the Iterative Waterfall model can be preferred.
 The evolutionary model is suitable to develop an object-oriented project.
 User interface part of the project is mainly developed through prototyping model.

 - Characteristics of the development team: Team member’s skill level is an important factor to deciding the life cycle model to use.
 If the development team is experienced in developing similar software, then even an embedded software can be developed using the Iterative Waterfall model.
 If the development team is entirely novice, then even a simple data processing application may require a prototyping model.

 - Risk associated with the project: If the risks are few and can be anticipated at the start of the project, then prototyping model is useful.
 If the risks are difficult to determine at the beginning of the project but are likely to increase as the development proceeds, then the spiral model is the best model to use.